eXascaleInfolab/ase-lab/README.md

 ___
 ## Dataset

-We use four different datasets from the IoT environment:
-- Water Data with the following format:
+We use water Data with the following format:

 ```time,id_station,temperature,discharge,pH,oxygen,oxygen_saturation
 2019-03-01 00:00:00,47,407.052,0.954,7.79,12.14,12.14